ryanoisin/ryanoisin_personal/_posts/2018-01-29-SEM-teachers-corner.md

 ![Stable Oscillating Bivariate Example](/images/Example-BivarComplex.jpg "Oscillating Bivariate Example")

 Here, different conclusions are made based on the *period* of the process.
-In the figure above, the system has a period of of 2: thus, no contradictory conclusions are made for different time intervals between 0 and 2, **or** between 2 and 4; however the conclusions made based on a time-interval between 0 and 2 differ markedly from those made given a time interval between 2 and 4.
+In the figure above, the system has a period of 2: thus, no contradictory conclusions are made for different time intervals between 0 and 2, **or** between 2 and 4; however the conclusions made based on a time-interval between 0 and 2 differ markedly from those made given a time interval between 2 and 4.
 More details on periodic-equivalence is given in the full paper.

 # Final Remarks